damassi/typescript-watcher/README.md

 Usage
 -----

-* To simply build all .ts sources and ouput .js files into a location, execute *`tscwatch build <rootPath> <outputPath> [options]`
+1. To build all .ts sources and ouput .js files into a location, execute *`tscwatch build <rootPath> <outputPath> [options]`
-* To continuously watch for changes, execute *`tscwatch watch <rootPath> <outputPath> [options]
+2. To continuously watch for changes, execute *`tscwatch watch <rootPath> <outputPath> [options]

 ***More options***